Ayushi-gupta2001/terraform-project/README.md

-## Project - 1: Creating AWS EC2 server using the terraform:
+## Hosting the web application on AWS EC2 server using the terraform with custom VPC:

 ### Setup required :